 The miraculous cleanup and early renovation of the property is detailed in the book “God Can” available at the FOH or online.
 Author Kevin Dennis will provide a signed copy upon request.
 When the school was in operation, it had a cafeteria, gymnasium, and many classrooms.
-Other property amenities include a fishing pond, maintenance garage, football field with press box, tennis courts, and a walking trail, sewage treatment plant and 46 acres of rolling hills and partially wooded property.
+Other property amenities include a fishing pond, maintenance garage, football field with press box, tennis courts, a walking trail, sewage treatment plant, and 46 acres of rolling hills and partially wooded property.